sylvioneto/terraform_gcp/cloud-composer/README.md

 ## Description

-This example demonstrates how to use Cloud Composer to integrate SQL Server and BigQuery.
+This example demonstrates how to use Cloud Composer to:
+- Extract data from Postgres and load to BigQuery
+- Load data from Cloud Storage to BigQuery
+- Transform data on BigQuery

 Resources created:
 - VPC with firewall rules
-- Cloud SQL for MSSQL
+- Cloud SQL for Postgres
 - Cloud Composer
+- Cloud Storage Buckets

+Check more operators available in [Airflow Google Operators doc](https://airflow.apache.org/docs/apache-airflow-providers-google/stable/operators/index.html).

 ## Deploy